Back to stories

 She joined the ranks at DocuSign and dove right into the project.
 Her days consisted of reading through documentation and networking with people throughout the company to understand how the enterprise application system works, then brainstorming how to put the system through the paces.

 Her managers were impressed with her confidence and thorough nature, hiring her full-time at the end of her internship.
-To date, DocuSign has hosted 45 Year Up interns, requests more than 10 interns per year, and has hired more than 15 Year Up graduates.
+To date, DocuSign has hosted 45 Year Up United interns, requests more than 10 interns per year, and has hired more than 15 Year Up United graduates.

 “DocuSign is still a culture where you walk through the hallways and the CEO knows your name,” Gabrielle said.
 “Even as an intern, I felt I was part of the company and important to its success.
 They have always made me feel like I am capable and that I am here for a reason.”